Skip to main content

 The server uses Kotlin, Spring Boot, and Hibernate.

-• Kotlin provides strong type safety and interoperability with Java and enables concise code.
+• Kotlin provides strong type safety, Java interoperability, and concise syntax.

-• Spring Boot provides stability and predictability for configuration and deployment.
+• Spring Boot provides consistent configuration and predictable deployment behavior

 • Hibernate manages Object–Relational Mapping (ORM).